shadowmint/unity-package-template/README.md

 unless they are copied back into the source folder.

 To reinstall the files from the src folder, run `npm install ..` again.

+### Tests

+All tests are wrapped in `#if ...` blocks to prevent test spam.

+You can enable tests in: Player settings > Other Settings > Scripting Define Symbols

+The test key for this package is: TEMPLATE_TESTS